Is my EHS data safe in the cloud?

 The thought of moving any of your organization’s sensitive, mission-critical information to the cloud can be anxiety-inducing.
 Existing systems, which have in some cases been in place for decades, feel familiar and safe.

-The reality is that malicious actors improve their techniques every year, especially when targeting outdated technology, and so any effective IT system has to evolve keep up.
+The reality is that malicious actors improve their techniques every year, especially when targeting outdated technology, and so any effective IT system has to evolve to keep up.